hengshan/hengshan.github.io/blog-spatial-modelling/_posts/2022-02-03-learning-ST-modeling-2.markdown

 The three examples basically assume that there are no spatio-temporal dependence.
 In the next post, we will learn how to model with spatio-temporal dependence.

 ### Predicting at a new location
-The authors first introduced a deterministic method (IDW) for spatio-temporal prediction.
+We first introduce a deterministic method (IDW) for spatio-temporal prediction.
 However, this methods does not provide direct estimates of the prediction uncertainty.
 We will not discuss IDW in this post.

 Next, the authors showed how to use a linear regression model with spatio-temporal data.
 This linear model assumes that all of the spatio-temporal dependence can be accounted for by the trend.